 Traditionally, the process of getting insurance for your business went something like this:

-1. Send in an application form and wait to get a response from the insurance company, or make an appointment to do this in person, wait for your appointment and then take time off of work to go to the appointment.
+- Send in an application form and wait to get a response from the insurance company.
+Or you make an in-person appointment, wait for your appointment and maybe take time off work to go to it.

-4. Call and request your certificate of insurance as needed, when the office is open and someone is free to help you.
+- Call and request your certificate of insurance as needed when the office is open, and someone can help you.
 Pay an additional fee per certificate/additional insured, usually around $15.

-We know that most entrepreneurs are busy, and don't have time or money to waste on long, drawn-out, expensive insurance processes and policies.
-So we decided to turn insurance on its head, basically changing the whole thing.
+Most entrepreneurs are busy and don't have time or money to waste on long, drawn-out, expensive insurance processes and policies.
+The modern way of getting insurance shakes up the whole process.

-- Choose between 2-3 affordable options providing your business with the insurance you need.
+- Choose between 2-3 affordable options, customizing your package with only the insurance you need.

 - Pay your premium monthly instead of annually to ease your cash flow (no, we don't charge extra for this) and cancel online anytime.